spinnaker/spinnaker.io/content/en/docs/v1.19/reference/providers/cf.md

 ---
-layout: single
 title: "Cloud Foundry"
-sidebar:
-  nav: reference
+linkTitle: "Cloud Foundry"
+weight:
+description:
 ---

 If you are not familiar with Cloud Foundry (CF) or any of the terms used below, please consult [Cloud Foundry's reference documentation](https://docs.cloudfoundry.org).